chilagrow/openeverest.github.io/replit.md

-# Everest Open Source Website
+# OpenEverest Website

 ## Overview
-This is the official website for the Everest Open Source project, built with Hugo static site generator, Node.js, and Tailwind CSS.
+This is the official website for the OpenEverest project, built with Hugo static site generator, Node.js, and Tailwind CSS.
 The site is configured to be hosted on GitHub Pages (github.io).

 ## Project Structure